- A Presentation at the Cincinnati Waldorf School on November 16, 2010

 Just as young readers must learn to decode fluently so they can focus oncomprehension, young writers must develop fluent, legible handwriting (and must master other transcription skills like spelling) so they can focus on generating and organizing ideas.”
 (American Educator, Winter 2009-10, page 20)

-allowing their students to rely more and more on word processing and perhaps see penmanship as archaic and unnecessary.
+We know that main stream educators are allowing their students to rely more and more on word processing and perhaps see penmanship as archaic and unnecessary.

 Waldorf teachers, in contrast, continue to value penmanship and it’s satisfying to see the research catch up with our practice.